grelf-net/mirror/README.md

 I was intending to make the player's objective to be capturing the red queen (when she is not hiding) and bringing her back through the mirror - to some kind of surprise.
 However, I have been unable to come up with any ideas for how the player might do that.
 So I throw this out as a challenge: can any creative person see how to complete the development along those lines?

-I am putting the source files on <a href="https://github.com/grelf-net/mirror/">github</a> too, for anyone to try adding that further development.
+I am putting the source files on <a href="https://github.com/grelf-net/mirror/">github</a> too (mirror.zip), for anyone to try adding that further development.
 (There is no money involved.
 This is just a hobby.
 I am keen to encourage creativity.)